delta-io/delta/PROTOCOL.md

 Writers should reject any transaction that contains data where the expression `x > 3` returns `false` or `null`.

+## Check Constraints

+- Check constraints are stored at the table-level in `Metadata.configuration` and consist of a `name` and an `expression`.
+An input row satisfies a constraint when `expression` evaluates to `true`.
+  - They are stored in `Metadata.configuration` with the key `delta.constraints.{name}`.
+  - `expression` is stored as the value of `delta.constraints.{name}` and SHOULD be parsed as a boolean SQL expression.
+- CHECK constraints are strongly enforced:
+  - The transaction which adds a new constraint must verify that all existing data satisfies the constraint; otherwise the write must fail.
+  - For subsequent writes, all constraints must be satisfied for every row being written to the table; otherwise the write must fail.

 ## Generated Columns

  - The `metadata` for a column in the table schema MAY contain the key `delta.generationExpression`.